dalesgit/obsidian/pages/diocese-southwest-florida.md

   :END:
 	- Needed
 		- A Letter of Good Standing from your diocese of canonical residence.
-		- We will also need a letter from a Rector, Vicar or Priest-in-Charge in oghur diocese indicating that they are willing to exercise oversight of your ministry in our diocese.
+		- We will also need a letter from a Rector, Vicar or Priest-in-Charge in our diocese indicating that they are willing to exercise oversight of your ministry in our diocese.
 		- A copy of your current Safe Church certification.
 Please note that this training has a 5-year validity in our diocese.
 Should you need to renew your certification, please let me know so that I can arrange to give you access to our Praesidium Academy online training platform.
 		- Background check application
 			- [pdf](https://drive.google.com/file/d/14tlXECUYuXzrzw1hbxdk2EGpiC6YAazG/view?usp=sharing)